infominer33/infominer33.github.io/index.md

 When I say programming, I mean as a subject of content creation, and study.
 I've studied the general history of software development, learning about it's various branches, and how they inter-relate.

 I am planning to learn Python, along with a million other things.
-Right now, I'm learning the fundamentals of web-development.
+Right now, I'm focused on the fundamentals of web-development.

 **My Ultimate Goal: Create a reasonably comprehensive resource index, for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**